 Last weekend I visited the Swiss National Park in Switzerland, near Scuol in the canton of Graubünden.
 If you ever visit Switzerland and love to hike or bike amid awe-inspiring unspoiled surroundings, make sure to go there!
 It is a great place for landscape photography as well.
 The tougher hikes, as usual, bring you to the most beautiful areas … my knees are still hurting as a result.

-A mountain river flowing down a slope towards a forest and Piz Pisoc in the Swiss Alps, near Scuol in the Swiss National Park of Graubünden.
+A photograph in colour, featuring a mountain landscape with a mountain river flowing down a slope towards a forest and the Swiss Alps in the back.

 I had a lot of rain and overcast skies during my stay there.
 However, I did manage to bring home a couple of nice photographs.
 The photograph to the right is one of them.
 It is titled “River Wild”, and I just added it to our Swiss Landscape Photography portfolio.